 Welcome from Richard

-I’m also thrilled to bring you the world’s first “Double Phthalo Green” – a combination of the two phthalocyanine greens (PG36 and the slightly more blue PG7).
+I am excited for many reasons to have worked with Isabelle to bring you this collaboration, but particularly, as I am able to bring you the world’s first “Double Phthalo Green” – a combination of the two phthalocyanine greens (PG36 and the slightly more blue PG7).
 It’s a lovely transparent, highly lightfast paint and wonderful colour match to magenta.
 Cool name too!
 At this time, it’s available exclusively in our first curation.

 hello AT isaro DOT com DOT au